jenkinsci/scm-manager-plugin/README.md

 * On mvnrepository - io.jenkins.tools.bom, pick the LTS version you want to update this plugin to.
 You can see all available LTS BOMs in [this list on mvnrepository.com](https://mvnrepository.com/artifact/io.jenkins.tools.bom).
   * Enter the values into the io.jenkins.tools.bom:bom-{version} dependency.
-* Manually update the versions listed in the temporary section.
+* Manually update the versions listed in the properties section.
 You can pick the version numbers from the respective artifact list of the BOM version on mvnrepository.com.
 * Also consider to update the version of org.jenkins-ci.plugins:plugin (the parent).
 Check out the latest version [here](https://mvnrepository.com/artifact/org.jenkins-ci.plugins/plugin).